Suave/scratch3-tello-docs/content/_index.md

 title: Let's fly Tello with Scratch 3.0!
 Scratch3-Tello
 type: docs
 bookToc: false
-description: Scratch3-Tello is an extension to Scratch Desktop for coding Tello using Scratch 3.0.
+description: Scratch3-Tello is software that allows you to program Tello using Scratch 3.0.
 ---

 # Scratch3-Tello